-- For a "One Strike" violation: Violent criminal activity or drug-related criminal activity on or off the premises, or any criminal activity that threatens the health, safety and welfare of SLHA residents or employees (including management staff) - Upon determination by SLHA that a family member has been convicted of drugrelated criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing - Failure of the family to timely submit required documentation concerning any family member's citizenship or immigration status - Failure to disclose social security numbers for each family member and the documentation to verify each social security number
+- For a "One Strike" violation: Any criminal activity that threatens the health, safety, or right to peaceful enjoyment of the premises of other residents or employees of the PHA.
+Any violent or drug-related criminal activity on or off such premises.
+Any criminal activity that resulted in felony conviction of a household member.
+Upon determination by SLHA that a family member has been convicted of drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing - Failure of the family to timely submit required documentation concerning any family member's citizenship or immigration status - Failure to disclose social security numbers for each family member and the documentation to verify each social security number